Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Evaluation of the Kaplan LSAT Coursework

 The first thing that jumps out about the Kaplan LSAT prep course is the sheer quantity of prep material.
-Between the lessons, assessments, prep book material, practice problem sets, practice tests, drills and problem explanations, there is literally hundreds of hours of prep work to complete.
+Between the lessons, assessments, prep book material, practice problem sets, practice tests, drills and problem explanations, there are hundreds of hours of prep work to complete.

-When I use and review LSAT prep courses, quantity of study material is always a major factor that I look at (as some courses are very light on instructional content); however, there is no way you can complain about the amount of study material provided by Kaplan.
+When I review LSAT prep courses, the quantity of study material is always a major factor that I look at (as some courses are very light on instructional content); however, there is no way you can complain about the amount of study material provided by Kaplan.

-Whether you’re taking the On Demand Course or the Live Online Course, the Kaplan LSAT course offers over 30 hours of core lesson instruction.
+Whether you’re taking the On Demand, Live Online, or In Person Course, the Kaplan LSAT course offers over 30 hours of core lesson instruction.

-Now that doesn’t sound like much, especially when compared to Princeton Review, which offers 150+ hours of lesson instruction; however, the core curriculum is supplemented by over 150 hours of additional video content through Kaplan’s LSAT Channel (more on this below).
+Now, that doesn’t sound like much, especially when compared to Princeton Review, which offers 65 hours of live instruction; however, the core curriculum is supplemented by over 60 hours of additional video content through Kaplan’s LSAT Channel (more on this below).

-Thus, Kaplan really offers more than 180 hours of lesson work and instruction in total, which is kind of crazy to think about.
+Thus, Kaplan really offers more than 100 hours of lesson work and instruction in total, which is astonishing.
 Yet, I like how they parcel out core work from optional work based on your individual strengths and weaknesses.
 It gives the course a more personalized approach.

-The main course curriculum (which Kaplan calls its “Study Plan”) is broken down into 6 major core sessions along the lines of the three LSAT sections, with those core sessions being further broken down into units based on problem types and concepts.
+The main course curriculum (which Kaplan calls its “Study Plan”) is broken down into six major core sessions, with those core sessions being further broken down into units based on problem types and concepts.

 Each core session includes video lessons, assessments, and practice problem sets, among other coursework.
 In my opinion, this structure is highly effective.

-If you take the On Demand Course, I personally think the core video lessons are well designed and incredibly detailed.
-When opened, they appear in a new browser tab and are broken down into shorter video segments, with each segment ranging anywhere in length from a minute to an hour long.
+If you take the On Demand Course, I think the core video lessons are well designed and incredibly detailed.
+When opened, they appear in a new browser tab and are broken down into shorter video segments.

 You can speed up, slow down, or jump ahead to a segment that is further along.
-The video lessons themselves generally take the form of a digital whiteboard, with the instructor appearing in the bottom corner in a classic green screen setup.
+The video lessons themselves alternate between an instructor who talks you through the lesson and a digital whiteboard that illustrates each concept with notes, highlights, and constantly changing graphics.

 Another look at a Kaplan video lecture